 When I grew up in Ontario I started out playing ringette.
-I am not even sure if there was hockey for females in my area when I was a kid.
+I am not even sure if there was hockey for females in my area when I first started out playing ice sports.
 I sure loved hockey though and some of my favorite memories are of watching games on Hockey Night in Canada with my Mom.
 My Dad, well he hated hockey and equated watching a game to torture.

-So it was Mom and I yelling, cheering, and just down right enjoying hockey on Saturday nights.
+So it was Mom and me yelling, cheering, and just down right enjoying hockey on Saturday nights.

 It wasn’t until I was older that I started playing hockey.
-I even got to play on a university team for awhile.
-I did not go to the university.
-They asked me to play on the team as they could apparently have a certain number of players that were not going to the school, playing on the team.
+I even got to play on a university team.
+I did not go to the university that I played for, but they asked me to play on the team as they could apparently have a certain number of players that were not going to the school, playing on the team.

 Now, my daughter is playing hockey and has been for 5 years so far.
 She started the first year she was allowed to play based on age, which locally is 5 years old.
 She actually started ringette at 4 and played for two seasons, but her love of hockey quickly had her asking to drop the ringette.